 3. Bain & Company, “Global Private Equity Report 2023,” February 2023.
 Estimated global alternatives AUM by investor type and projected growth.

-IMPORTANT INFORMATION — DISCLAIMER
+IMPORTANT INFORMATION

-The material herein has been provided to you for informational purposes only by Institutional Capital Network, Inc. (“iCapital”).
+The material herein has been provided to you for informational purposes only by Institutional Capital Network, Inc. (“iCapital Network”) or one of its affiliates (iCapital Network together with its affiliates, “iCapital”).
 This material is the property of iCapital and may not be shared without the written permission of iCapital.
 No part of this material may be reproduced in any form, or referred to in any other publication, without express written permission of iCapital.

-This material is provided for informational purposes only and is not intended as and may not be relied on in any manner as legal, tax or investment advice, a recommendation, or as an offer to sell, a solicitation of an offer to purchase or a recommendation of any interest in any fund or security offered by iCapital.
-You should consult your personal accounting, tax, and legal advisors to understand the implications of any investment specific to your personal financial situation.
+This material is provided for informational purposes only and is not intended as, and may not be relied on in any manner as, legal, tax or investment advice, a recommendation, or as an offer or solicitation to buy or sell any security, financial product or instrument, or otherwise to participate in any particular trading strategy.
 This material does not intend to address the financial objectives, situation, or specific needs of any individual investor.
-Alternative investments are complex, speculative investment vehicles and are not suitable for all investors.
+You should consult your personal accounting, tax and legal advisors to understand the implications of any investment specific to your personal financial situation.

-This material may contain forward-looking statements.
-Forward-looking statements include, but are not limited to assumptions, estimates, projections, opinions, models, and hypothetical performance analysis.
-Forward-looking statements involve significant elements of subjective judgments and analyses and changes thereto and/or consideration of different or additional factors could have a material impact on the results indicated.
-Due to various risks and uncertainties, actual results may vary materially from the results contained herein.
 The information contained herein is an opinion only, as of the date indicated, and should not be relied upon as the only important information available.
 Any prediction, projection or forecast on the economy, stock market, bond market or the economic trends of the markets is not necessarily indicative of the future or likely performance.
 The information contained herein is subject to change, incomplete, and may include information and/or data obtained from third party sources that iCapital believes, but does not guarantee, to be accurate. iCapital considers this third-party data reliable, but does not represent that it is accurate, complete and/or up to date, and it should not be relied on as such. iCapital makes no representation as to the accuracy or completeness of this material and accepts no liability for losses arising from the use of the material presented.
-No representation or warranty is made by iCapital as to the reasonableness or completeness of such forward looking statements or to any other financial information contained herein.
+No representation or warranty is made by iCapital as to the reasonableness or completeness of such forward-looking statements or to any other financial information contained herein.

-Alternative investment products and services may be offered through iCapital Securities, LLC.
-Structured investment products and services may be offered through Axio Financial LLC and/or SIMON Markets LLC. iCapital Securities LLC, Axio Financial LLC, and SIMON Markets LLC are each a registered broker/dealer, member FINRA and SIPC, and an affiliate of Institutional Capital Network, Inc. (“iCapital”).
-These registrations and memberships in no way imply that the SEC, FINRA or SIPC have endorsed the entities, products or services discussed herein. iCapital and iCapital Network are registered trademarks of Institutional Capital Network, Inc. Additional information is available upon request.
+Securities products and services are offered by iCapital Markets, an SEC-registered broker-dealer, member FINRA and SIPC, and an affiliate of iCapital, Inc. and Institutional Capital Network, Inc. These registrations and memberships in no way imply that the SEC, FINRA, or SIPC have endorsed any of the entities, products, or services discussed herein.
+Annuities and insurance services are provided by iCapital Annuities and Insurance Services LLC, an affiliate of iCapital, Inc. “iCapital” and “iCapital Network” are registered trademarks of Institutional Capital Network, Inc. Additional information is available upon request.

-© 2023 Institutional Capital Network, Inc. All Rights Reserved.
+©2024 Institutional Capital Network, Inc. All Rights Reserved. | 2024.01